vuestorefront/storefront-ui/apps/docs/components/components/listitemmenu.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The ListItemMenu component is used in all kind of menus.
+It can act like a link or a button.
 ---
 # ListItemMenu

-The ListItemMenu component is used in all kind of menus.
-It can act like a link or a button.
+{{ $frontmatter.description }}

 <Generate />